Dual JD/MA in History

 The dual degree program ordinarily can be completed in six semesters, rather than the eight semesters required to obtain each degree independently because some courses can be credited toward both degrees.

-The Department of History requires that dual degree students complete at least four graduate-level courses in history, the same four courses that are required for every MA candidate: 1) HI 800 European Historiography; 2) HI 850 American Historiography; 3) HI 870 African Historiography; and 4) HI 801 The Historian’s Craft.
+The Department of History requires that dual degree students complete at least four graduate-level courses in history, the same four courses that are required for every MA candidate: 1) GRS HI 800 European Historiography; 2) GRS HI 850 American Historiography; 3) GRS HI 870 African Historiography; and 4) GRS HI 801 The Historian’s Craft.

 The above four history courses also may be applied to the JD, up to a maximum of 12 credits total.
 Students apply these history courses to the JD during their second and third years of law school (typically one course per semester).

 To complete the eight courses required for the MA in History, students must take two additional courses chosen with the advisor’s approval from graduate courses in history, LAW courses in legal history (drawn from the approved course list), or other graduate courses approved by the student’s advisor.
-If the two additional courses are approved LAW courses, the student receives credit for those courses both at GRS and at the School of Law.
+If the two additional courses are approved LAW courses, the student receives credit for those courses both at the Graduate School or Arts & Sciences (GRS) and at the School of Law.

 Major Research Paper Requirement